EnoughTea/dades/README.md

 ### Cube-maps ###

 Cubemaps were generated with [AMD's cubemap generator](http://code.google.com/p/cubemapgen/).
-Image data came as a result of a Google image search, I have no idea if it belongs to anyone or not.
+Image data came as a result of a Google image search without any copyright info, I have no idea if it belongs to anyone or not.

 ### Volume textures ###